mclemcrew/GSoC25/content/journal/gsoc_final_report.md

     return force
 ```

-This demonstrates key aspects of the synthesis:
+This demonstrates some key aspects of the synthesis:

 - Proper function signature with all required parameters
 - Physics-aware calculations (mass scaling, singularity avoidance)